-- I.E.9(b) The Permittee shall retain the following at the facility, or at another location as approved by the Department: - I.E.9(b)(i) Records of all monitoring information required under the terms of this Permit, including all calibration and maintenance records, - I.E.9(b)(ii) Records of all original strip chart recordings for continuous monitoring instrumentation, - I.E.9(b)(iii) Copies of all reports and records required by this Permit and all data used to prepare them, - I.E.9(b)(iv) Records of all data used to complete the application for this Permit, and - I.E.9(b)(v) Certification required by R.61-79.264.73(b)(9), if applicable.
+- I.E.9(b) The Permittee shall retain the following at the facility, or at another location as approved by the Department: - I.E.9(b)(i) Records of all monitoring information required under the terms of this Permit, including all calibration and maintenance records; - I.E.9(b)(ii) Records of all original strip chart recordings for continuous monitoring instrumentation; - I.E.9(b)(iii) Copies of all reports and records required by this Permit and all data used to prepare them;

-The Permittee shall retain these items for a period of at least three (3) years from the date of the sample, measurement, report, record, certification, or application, or until corrective action is completed, whichever date is later.

-This period may be extended by request of the Department at any time and is automatically extended during the course of any unresolved enforcement action regarding this facility.

-- I.E.9(c) Pursuant to R.61-79.270.30(j)(3), records of monitoring information shall specify: - I.E.9(c)(i) The dates, exact place, and times of sampling or measurements; - I.E.9(c)(ii) The individuals who performed the sampling or measurements; - I.E.9(c)(iii) The dates analyses were performed; - I.E.9(c)(iv) The individuals who performed the analyses; - I.E.9(c)(v) The analytical techniques or methods used; and

-I.E.9(c)(vi) The results of such analyses.

-I.E.9(c)(vii) Monitoring results shall be reported at intervals specified by the Department.
+- I.E.9(b)(iv) Records of all data used to complete the application for this Permit; and, - I.E.9(b)(v) Certification required by R.61-79.264.73(b)(9), if applicable. - I.E.9(c) The Permittee shall retain the items required in Permit Condition I.E.9(b) for a period of at least three (3) years from the date of the sample, measurement, report, record, certification, or application, or until corrective action is completed, whichever date is later.
+This period may be extended by request of the Department at any time and is automatically extended during the course of any unresolved enforcement action regarding this facility. - I.E.9(d) Groundwater monitoring records from all groundwater monitoring wells and groundwater surface elevation measurements shall be maintained for the active life of the facility and throughout the entire post-closure care period. - I.E.9(e) Pursuant to R.61-79.270.30(j)(3), records of monitoring information shall specify: - I.E.9(e)(i) The dates, exact place, and times of sampling or measurements; - I.E.9(e)(ii) The individuals who performed the sampling or measurements; - I.E.9(e)(iii) The dates analyses were performed; - I.E.9(e)(iv) The individuals who performed the analyses; - I.E.9(e)(v) The analytical techniques or methods used; and - I.E.9(e)(vi) The results of such analyses. - I.E.9(e)(vii) Monitoring results shall be reported at intervals specified by the Department.
 [R.61-79.270.30(l)(4)]